 What are the requirements for the youth wing of the Order?

-The requirements for the Companions of Saint George is to be between the ages of 16 and 20 years old, and to have been baptized and/or chrismated into the Orthodox Christian Faith.
+The requirements for the Companions of Saint George is to be between the ages of 14 and 17 years old, and to have been baptized and/or received into a Christian Trinitarian denomination.

 What is the cost to join the Companions of Saint George?